-Nothing says summer quite like eat pulling a ripe and juicy strawberry off the stem and popping it into your mouth.
-Strawberries are a great and popular fruit to grow, and here are some tips to help you grow them even better this year.
+Nothing says summer quite like pulling a ripe and juicy strawberry off the stem and popping it into your mouth.
+Strawberries are a fantastic and popular fruit to grow, and here are some tips to grow strawberries even better this year.

 Be aware that there are multiple varieties of strawberries.
 They all differ from one another in size, shape, which climate they grow best in, etc. So, do some research and choose the strawberry variety that best fits you and your needs!